 These results confirm that the radial distribution compatible with a simple local effective potential $V(\rho) =- \mu \rho^2 + \lambda \rho^4$, with $\mu, \lambda > 0$, while the angular distribution is well described by a potential of the form $V(\phi) = g_3 \rho_0^3 \cos(3\phi) + g_6 \rho_0^6 \cos(6\phi)$.
 Here, the term $g_3$ arises due to deviations from the critical point (i.e., $g_3 \propto \bar{\Delta} \neq 0$), as confirmed by the fitted values of $g_3$, whose sign matches that of $\bar{\Delta}$.

-In Fig.~\ref{fig:Sampling_open_cylinders_App_fit_shots_g3g6}(a), we show the ratio $\rho_0^3 |g_6 / g_3|$ [estimated from the radial distribution $P(\rho)$] as a function of the number of shots for each $l_y$.
+In Fig.~\ref{fig:Sampling_open_cylinders_App_fit_shots_g3g6}(a), we show the ratio $\rho_0^3 |g_6 / g_3|$, estimated from the radial distribution $P(\rho)$, as a function of the number of shots for each $l_y$.
 The estimates converge after approximately $10^5$ shots, indicating that this number is sufficient to reliably extract the parameter.
-We observe that $\rho_0^3 |g_6 / g_3|$ scales as $l_y^{2.7}$.
-Analytically, this scaling is expected to arise from the dependence of $|g_6 / g_3|$ on $l_y$, while $\rho_0^2$ is expected to be independent on $l_y$.
-This is supported by Fig.~\ref{fig:Sampling_open_cylinders_App_fit_shots_rho02}, which shows that $\rho_0^2$, estimated from the radial distribution $P(\rho)$, exhibits only a weak dependence on $l_y$.
+We observe that $\rho_0^3 |g_6 / g_3|$ increases for the different cylinders of increasing $l_y$.
+Analytically, this scaling is expected to arise from the dependence of $|g_6 / g_3|$ on $l_y$, while $\rho_0^2$ is expected to be independent of it.
+This is supported by Fig.~\ref{fig:Sampling_open_cylinders_App_fit_shots_g3g6}(b), which shows that $\rho_0^2$, estimated from the radial distribution $P(\rho)$, exhibits only a weak dependence on $l_y$.
 The observed increase of $|g_6 / g_3|$ across the three cylinders may originate from two combined effects: the decrease in the aspect ratio $l_x/l_y$ ($=7,5, 1.7$, respectively) which enhances finite-size effects, and the increase in $l_y$ for which the $\cos(6\phi)$ anisotropy term is expected to become more relevant.